 Hannah’s prayer goes on to praise God for what He had done for her.
 She joyfully gave her son to Priest Eli in spite of knowing that he had wicked sons of his own.
 And yet, she praised God for His blessings and mercies.

-Ruth – Mother who Prayed a New God
+Ruth – Mother who Prayed to a New God

 Widowed foreigner to part of the family of Jesus

-Ruth is the second praying mother we are going to look at.
+Ruth is the second mother who prayed in the Bible that we are going to look at.
 Ruth was a foreigner and outsider.
 She married into a family of two sons and a widowed mother-in-law.

 Ruth and her sister-in-law both became widows within a short amount of time of each other.
 Three women were bound only by their previous husbands/sons who were now dead.